aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/04-grafana-overview.md

 +++
 title = "c.
-Review the Grafana Dashboards" date = 2019-09-18T10:46:30-04:00 weight = 100
+Review the Grafana Dashboards" date = 2019-09-18T10:46:30-04:00 weight = 30
 tags = ["tutorial", "Grafana", "ParallelCluster", "Monitoring", "Dashboards"]
 +++

-In this section, you will review the sample Grafana Monitoring Dashboards that are created as part of your cluster
+In this section, you will review the Grafana Monitoring Dashboard that's created as part of your cluster.

-After your cluster is created, you can just open a web-browser and connect to head node of your cluster using its public ip (https://your_public_ip/).
+After your cluster is created, you can just open a web-browser and connect to head node of your cluster using its public ip.
 A landing page will be presented to you with links to the Prometheus database service and the Grafana dashboards.

-You can obtain the public ip of the head node of your cluster using the **pcluster status** command as follows:
+To get the public ip of the head node of your cluster using the **pcluster status** command as follows:

 ```bash
 pcluster status perflab-yourname